KattsonBastos/dataflow-basic-streaming/README.md

     ```sh
     gcloud storage buckets create gs:<bucket_name> --project=<project_id> --default-storage-class=STANDARD --location=us-east1
     ```
-    Remember to change the bucket name in the <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/infra/providers.tf">Terraform provers file</a> and set yours.
+    Remember to change the bucket name in the <a href="https://github.com/KattsonBastos/dataflow-learning/blob/main/src/infra/providers.tf" target="_blank">Terraform provers file</a> and set yours.
     You can create it through the Console, if you want.

 6. Create cloud resources with Terraform: <br>